 For example, one college developed an AR app to visualize stage design named AR Stage Craft and allow virtual walk-throughs and rehearsals before set construction.
 Students learn how to design theater sets by using CAD (computer-aided drafting) during classes and import them to the Stage Craft app to better visualize the full setting.

 AR in higher education is gaining traction in science, technology, engineering, and math departments too.
 A hands-on, collaborative lab enables students to use AR technology to operate a chemical plant and experiment with different chemical reactions.
-Experimenting tools used in labs are known to be sophisticated and thus expensive, so AR apps that are specifically curated for the course material can be saving from the expenses as well.
+Experimenting tools used in labs are known to be sophisticated and thus expensive, so AR apps that are specifically curated for the course material can be saved from the expenses as well.

 “Augmented reality has the potential to revolutionize learning in primary and secondary schools more than any other technology has done in the recent past.”